pieroit/pieroit.github.io/design-a-logo-with-ai-stable-diffusion.md

 ![image](img/Screenshot%20from%202022-08-27%2003-41-56.png)

-or add too many details like 1. reflection on sunglasses, 2. chickens inside the reflection on sunglasses, 3. a full blown sunset-sky-over-an-institutional-building reflection on sunglasses.
+or get carried away with details like 1. reflection on sunglasses, 2. chickens inside the reflection on sunglasses, 3. a full blown sunset-sky-over-an-institutional-building reflection on sunglasses.

 ![image](img/Screenshot%20from%202022-08-27%2004-12-40.png)

 ## Colors

 Somebody will write a book called "artificial color theory".
-Maybe GPT-3 itself.
-Please enjoy SD's mastery in dealing with 1. black and white, 2. small palette, 3. gradients and 4. shades of gray.
+Maybe [GPT-3](https://arxiv.org/pdf/2005.14165) itself.
+Please enjoy SD's mastery in dealing with 1. black and white, 2. small B/W palette, 3. gradients and 4. shades of gray.

 ![image](img/Screenshot%20from%202022-08-27%2002-29-46.png)

 Stable Diffusion can be delicate with colors, using a palette coherent with the subject at hand, academically respecting the color wheel.
-It can go a little more creative, adding deviant colors or go in the other direction, simplifying while adding contrast.
-It can go full psychedelic.
-If you are a designer and still a non-believer while seeing this, I would be surprised.
+It can go a little more creative, adding deviant colors or go in the other direction, using less but more contrasting colors It can go full psychedelic.

 ![image](img/Screenshot%20from%202022-08-27%2002-36-20.png)